SamuelMarks/SamuelMarks/README.md

 I build tools for a different philosophy of software engineering… one that rejects the bloated, non-native defaults of the modern stack.

- - **Restore Monolithic Velocity**: Polyglot systems—separate backend(s) from frontend(s)—create a "synchronization tax" that kills development speed.
+ - **Restore Monolithic Velocity**: Polyglot systems—separate backend(s) from frontend(s)—create a "synchronisation tax" that kills development speed.
 My `cdd` compilers automate this away, making multi-language development as fast as a _Ruby on Rails_ or _Django_.
 And synchronises tests and docs also; improving software quality.
  - **Demystify Deployment**: Software deployment is not as complex as the industry makes it seem.
 My **[verMan.io](https://verMan.io)** toolchain provides a direct path to reproducible, cross-platform, bare-metal environments, making containers a choice, not a mandate.
  - **Outpace ML Fragmentation**: The pace of ML innovation is relentless.
 My **[kitchenSink.ai](https://kitchenSink.ai)** compilers treat entire ML frameworks as its search space.